Melody's Gardening in Central Texas

 late winter.
 Garlic is also planted in the fall for a spring harvest.
 Potatoes must be planted in the spring no

-Asparagus: although asparagus is planted in late January to early February it will not be harvested until warmer
+Asparagus: Although asparagus is traditionally planted from late January to

-Beans: Various kinds of beans are planted once the weather has warmed up, but before it gets very hot.
+Beans: Various kinds of beans are planted in spring once the weather has warmed up, but before it gets very hot.
 Make succession

-plantings so that you do not have all of them come to harvest at one time.
+plantings so that you do not have all your beans mature at one time.
 Moderate fertilizer, ample water, and

-vigilance to control spider mites is necessary.
+vigilance in controlling spider mites is necessary.
 A second planting can be made in the fall for harvest just before the

 Cantaloupes: Cantaloupes and watermelons make a great addition to the